 Coordination and collaboration in efforts to tackle antibiotic resistance will be crucial in upcoming years.
 ReAct, being a catalyzer of interactions and initiatives for many years, has an extended network of partners.
-If you would like to get involved, we invite you to contact us, we have nodes in Africa, Asia Pacific, Europe, Latin America and North America, or sign up for our newsletter, follow us on Twitter, LinkedIn and Facebook.
+If you would like to get involved, do contact us – we have nodes in Africa, Asia Pacific, Europe, Latin America and North America.
+You can also sign up for our newsletter, follow us on Twitter, LinkedIn and Facebook.

 Sign up to ReAct Newsletter.
-Sent to you twice a month.
+Sent to you once a month.